PhosCity/Aegisub-Scripts/docs/AegiGUI.md

 1. Every class will be enclosed by `|` character.
 A space between two `|` is called a cell like a spreadsheet cell.
 1. One cell has an width of 1 and height of 1 in GUI table.
 1. There will be equal number of cells in each line of GUI string.
 This effectively means there will be equal number of `|` in each line.
 1. `null` is a special keyword that tells the module to leave that cell or that whole row alone.
+If all cells in a row is empty, it is equivalent to a `null` row.
 1. An empty cell means the width of this cell will be added to whatever non-empty cell it finds before it in its row.
 (Unless it encounters a `null` cell before it finds a non-empty cell.)
 1. If there is a text (for textbox or label class for example) that has characters like `\n`, `,` or `|`, the whole text must be enclosed inside `[[...]]` to escape them.
 Naturally you cant use `[[]]` in any text.
 Hopefully you never have its need.